guiofsaints/min-os/.guided/assessment/nextui.build-toolchain-environment.md

 ## Overview

-NextUI uses a **Docker-based cross-compilation toolchain** targeting ARM Cortex-A53 processors (TrimUI Brick/Smart Pro).
+NextUI uses a **Docker-based cross-compilation toolchain** targeting ARM Cortex-A53 processors (TrimUI Brick).
 The build system is orchestrated by GNU Make and requires Linux-based ARM toolchains that run inside Docker containers.

 **Key Insight**: Building NextUI natively on Windows is **not supported** by the official build system.
 However, Windows users can:
 1. Use **Docker Desktop** to run the Linux-based build